industrial-edge/jenkins-cicd/pipelines/pipeline/README.md

 6) If you see the publisher CLI version number, you have successfully installed IE Publisher CLI on your device.

-## Create Jenkins pipeline
-*Prerequisities:*

-*- Jenkins is installed and configured*

-*- Jenkins server is in the same subnet as IEM*

-*- For using docker in Jenkins - Docker image with CLI is pushed in Docker Hub*

-Within this example, you have two options for creating Jenkins pipeline.
-You can either create simple shell script or more conveniently; use docker.
-In case you chose shell script, you need to install everything on your local Jenkins server manually.
-With docker you do not need to install anything.
 ### Docker in Jenkins - prerequisities

 In case you do not want to install everything on your local Jenkins server, docker in Jenkins pipeline is the best option for you.
 In order to use docker in Jenkins within this example, you need to install required Jenkins plugin and upload docker image that you want to use within the pipeline to docker hub or any other of yours favourite docker registery.